gruntwork-io/docs/docs/2.0/docs/patcher/guides/telemetry.md

 ### Anonymous UUID

-When you first run Patcher, it generates an anonymous UUID for that installation.
+When you first run Patcher, we generate an anonymous UUID for that installation.

 This UUID is stored in `~/.patcher/config.json` and is sent with each execution of Patcher.